JonZeolla/JonZeolla.github.io/docs/labs/policy-as-code.md

 deployment of those artifacts, and finally production runtime.
 In this lab, we will be focusing on Policy as Code tooling that can be used in pipelines to detect and prevent mistakes from being deployed to production.

-We will be using a very simple demo repository to show, currently stored in `~/environment/policy-as-code-demo`.
-Go ahead and open this folder in your Cloud9 IDE.
+We will be using a very simple demo repository foro this lab, which has already been cloned in `~/environment/policy-as-code-demo`.
+Go ahead and open this folder in your Cloud9 IDE and take a brief look around.

-I've pre-created an SSH private key in `~/.ssh/gitlab` and a public key in `~/.ssh/gitlab.pub`, as well as a configuration in `~/.ssh/config`.
+First, we need to push this new repository into our GitLab environment.
+I've pre-created an SSH private key in `~/.ssh/gitlab` and a public key in
+`~/.ssh/gitlab.pub`, as well as a configuration in `~/.ssh/config`.
+Feel free to examine these manually.

-Follow the steps [here](https://docs.gitlab.com/ee/user/ssh.html#add-an-ssh-key-to-your-gitlab-account) to add your SSH public key to your user in GitLab.
+Now you can follow [these steps](https://docs.gitlab.com/ee/user/ssh.html#add-an-ssh-key-to-your-gitlab-account) to add your SSH public key to your user in
+GitLab.

 Once that's complete, run the following commands to push the `policy-as-code-demo` into GitLab.